-The teaching staff includes teacher-researchers and peers occupying similar positions (35) as well as higher-education lecturers (8).
-These staff members work in the teaching teams responsible for training across the four specialised courses (Electronics, Computing, Photonics, Multimedia and Networks Computing).
+The teaching staff includes 31 teacher-researchers and peers occupying similar positions and 8 lecturers.
+These staff members work within 4 teams who teach in the four specialised courses (Computing, Photonics, Digital systems, Multimedia and networks computing).

 |Mathematics and social sciences team

 The teacher-researchers are actively involved in projects related to the subject they teach, working in one of the school’s research units.

 - Foton UMR CNRS 6082 – Photonics systems team

 - IRISA UMR CNRS 6074 : Cairn, Granit, Expression and Shaman teams